Learning Innovation Specialist, Office of Science Education

-Plant cell walls & biomechanics - Biomechanics and the multiscale causalities of plant actuation related to tissue, cell and cell wall properties.
-Structure, synthesis and modification of plant cell walls using a combination of cell biology and genetics in the model plant Arabidopsis.
-University
+(FORMER RESEARCH: Plant cell walls & biomechanics - Biomechanics and the multiscale causalities of plant actuation related to tissue, cell and cell wall properties.
+Structure, synthesis and modification of plant cell walls using a combination of cell biology and genetics in the model plant Arabidopsis.)

 Higher education in science